Aluminium cans

 E-waste from Taranaki is shipped to E-cycle in Auckland where products are dismantled and separated into a component or material categories.
 These materials are then sent to local and international specialist recyclers for conversion back into raw materials or for re-use in new products.
 For more information visit E-cycle.

 Noel Leeming - This retail store currently accepts e-waste in the form of printers, computers, laptops, and tablets.
 Also accepted are keyboards, mice, power supplies, monitors, copiers, cameras, scanners, and multifunction printers.
-HERE
+This is a FREE service.
+Find out more HERE.

 Fabric